 MISCONCEPTIONS ABOUT THREAD COUNT

 Now just when you think okay this is simple to understand, we have another caveat.
 You see, most unethical bedding companies, inflate thread count by simply using multi-ply threads and counting each strand of yarn as separate threads.
-Thus to achieve, an 800, or 1000 TC sheet, these companies weave them into a 300 or 400 TC sheet, multiply it by the number of yarns per strand, and voila you have 600 TC or 800 TC!
+Thus to achieve, an 800, or 1000 thread count sheets, these companies weave them into a 300 or 400 TC sheet, multiply it by the number of yarns per strand, and voila, you have 600 TC or 800 TC!
 Thus fooling the customer.

 At BEDLAM, our higher thread count sheets have come from reputed suppliers who are FAIR TRADE CERTIFIED and ORGANIC CERTIFIED.
 Hence, they are not gimmicky nor are we misleading our customer bade.